marc-q/doctra/docs/README.md

 This folder contains the documentation of Doctras source code, created with Doctra itself.

 ## Building the documentation
-To build the documentation run the `makedoc.sh` script while inside the `doc` folder.
+To build the documentation run the `makedoc.sh` script while inside the `base` folder.
 ```SH
 $ ./makedoc.sh
 ```